Adithyavj/adithyavj.github.io/_posts/2022-03-03-basics-of-javascript.md

     console.log('Two values are equal'); // prints this though the values are not equal.
 }
 if (x === y) {
-    console.log('Two values are equal'); // won't print this }
+    console.log('Two values are equal'); // will not print this }
 ```